mkishi1221/create_names_v2/README.md

 ### major changes
 1. Names output/storage updated
     a. lists of dictionaries -> dictionary of lists of dictionaries
     b.
-Names are stored in key/value pairs where the key is "keywords contained" and value is "list of names with said keywords".
+Names are stored in nexted key/value pairs where the first key is "name_lower" (name in lowercase) and the second key is "name_title" (name components in titlecase) and the resulting value is a list of Names.
     c.
-The new name storage system is designed to manage the many permutations one name could generate.
-To ensure the user does not receive identical names, the top "x" number of names from each key will be pulled into the final name list.
+Permutations of names could generate identical names from different sets of keywords.
+The new name storage system is designed to manage this and create a list of unique names with easy access to the multiple ways it was generated.

 2. name style (algorithm) system updated
     a. "joints" and other text components are also considered as "keywords".